 One of Herbst’s focal concerns has been the work teachers do in high school geometry classrooms to engage students in reasoning and proving; this work has served as the basis to develop theory, methods, and technological tools for the study of the work of teaching and the knowledge involved in teaching.
 These ideas have been influential to contribute to technologically-mediated, practice-based teacher education.
 All of those activities are carried out in the context of the GRIP, a research and development laboratory that Herbst has maintained since 2001; the GRIP is a vibrant environment, including professional researchers, technicians, and graduate and undergraduate students.
-In the GRIP students can apprentice in research and develop their scholarship as they contribute to questions that pertain to the analysis of teachers’ work and teaching knowledge.
+In the GRIP, students can apprentice in research and develop their scholarship as they contribute to questions that pertain to the analysis of teachers’ work and teaching knowledge.
 Herbst teaches a course on mathematics instruction to prospective secondary teachers, courses on research on mathematics instruction and mathematical thinking and learning to doctoral students in mathematics education, and a course on the representation of professional practice for Masters’ students.
-Herbst serves on various editorial boards, including the Journal for Research in Mathematics Education and has served as consultant and evaluator of projects and scholars in the U.S. and abroad.
-He did undergraduate studies in mathematics in Argentina, received his MA and PhD from the University of Georgia, and has been on the U-M faculty since 1999.
+He did undergraduate studies in mathematics in Argentina, where he also taught high school and college level mathematics.
+He received his MA and PhD from the University of Georgia, and has been on the U-M faculty since 1999.

 Herbst, P., Chazan, D., & Milewski, A. (2020).
 Technology tools for mathematics teacher learning: How might they support the development of capacity for specific teaching assignments?
 In O. Chapman & S. Llinares (Eds.), Handbook of research in mathematics teacher education (pp. 223-251).
 Dordrecht, The Netherlands: Sense.